 The NWEA™ MAP® Growth™ benchmark assessments are a powerful tool that Kentucky educators can use to gain insight into student progress.
 Learn how to put your NWEA RIT scores to good use by making scores into actionable data that can help support targeted instruction.

 The Edmentum research team was honored to have Marzano Research peer review a research project that we conducted for our classroom practice and assessment program, Study Island.
-Through that review, Marzano confirmed our findings about the effectiveness of Study Island, and we also uncovered four best practices to help students get the most out of online practice, including practicing for at least 30 minutes per week on online programs and incorporating online practice in a number of short-burst activities to keep students engaged.
+Through that review, Marzano confirmed our findings about the effectiveness of Study Island, and we also uncovered four best practices to help students get the most out of online practice.

 General Test-Prep and Test-Taking Tips for Educators